PRIO criteria for phase-out substances and priority risk-reduction substances

 Priority risk-reduction substances

-Substances with a little less hazardous properties compared to the phase-out substances, are called priority risk-reduction substance and have been assigned the lower level of prioritisation in PRIO.
+Substances with a little less hazardous properties for human helath and the environment compared to the phase-out substances, or for those substances where the data is not sufficient to assess it as a phase-out substance, are called priority risk-reduction substance and have been assigned the lower level of prioritisation in PRIO.

 Priority risk-reduction substances have hazardous properties.
 To assess the risk, you should review how the substance is used and understand and assess how large the exposure is.
 Based on your assessment, you may consider substitution.
 For some priority risk reduction substances, certain uses may already be banned.